 We build relationships with landowners, contractors, suppliers, community organizations, lawmakers, elected officials, regulators, industry peers, business partners and others.
-This stakeholder engagement is an essential risk management process that strengthens our ability to manage community impacts, access new resources, operate efficiently and avoid project delays.
-Marathon Oil is committed to communicating appropriately with key internal and external stakeholders to address potential health, environmental, safety, security (HES&S) and social issues, and foster relationships of trust and mutual understanding about our operations.
+This stakeholder engagement is an essential part of risk management that strengthens our ability to manage community impacts, access new resources, operate efficiently and avoid project delays.
+Marathon Oil is committed to communicating appropriately with key internal and external stakeholders to address potential health, environmental, safety, security (HES&S) and social issues.

-In our Bakken asset, key stakeholders include North Dakota legislators and regulators, and leaders of the Three Affiliated Tribes on the Fort Berthold Indian Reservation in North Dakota are important stakeholders for our Bakken team.
-Since becoming the first company to drill on the reservation that’s home to the Mandan, Hidatsa and Arikara (MHA) Nation.
+In our Bakken asset, key stakeholders include North Dakota legislators and regulators, and leaders of the Three Affiliated Tribes on the Fort Berthold Indian Reservation.
+Our relationship with the tribes started in 2008, when Marathon Oil became the first company to drill on the reservation that’s home to the Mandan, Hidatsa and Arikara (MHA) Nation.
 We respect the native lands and culture of indigenous peoples, and honor tribal traditions and beliefs.
 Marathon Oil engages the MHA tribes on infrastructure and economic development, employment opportunities, operational impacts, permitting, land access, regulations and other issues.
-We comply with tribal regulations such as those set by the Tribal Employment Rights Office (TERO), which aims to strengthen business opportunities for companies owned 100 percent by a member of the tribes.
+We comply with tribal regulations such as those set by the Tribal Employment Rights Office (TERO), which aims to strengthen business opportunities for companies owned 100% by a member of the tribes.
 In 2018, Bakken employees attended tribal business meetings and supported the MHA Nation Boys & Girls Club after-school and summer programming.
 We also sponsored the MHA Energy Expo, where the tribes honored Marathon Oil with their Best in Communications award.

 How are we doing?